 Honor Council(HC): A 54-member council composed of 2 faculty and 2 students from each of the Colleges with these exceptions: Arts & Sciences (3 each), KSU Salina Aviation and Technology (4 each), Dean of Students (3 staff), and Associate Provost of Diversity (3 students) and Graduate Student Council (10 students).

-Honor Hearing Script: The Honor office prepares a hearing panel script to be followed during a hearing.
+Honor Hearing Script: The Honor office prepares a hearing panel script to be followed during a hearing for multiple violations.
 The script includes a specific sequence for introducing information by each of the involved parties, the Faculty Reporter, the Alleged Violator, and the Case Investigators.
 The script is read by the Hearing Panel Chair.

 Notification Letter: A letter sent to students who have been reported as violating the Honor Pledge.